-Consider opportunities to use cement replacement materials in concrete, with products with up to 50% available in London.
-Amount of recycled binders in concrete should be maximised, subject to structural and cost considerations.
-To be reviewed by the structural engineer when specifying concrete

-- Consider opportunities for recycled aggregate, especially in non-structural concrete - Reinforcing steel should be specified with a high recycled content - Internal framing products, such as steel studs and plasterboard to be specified with a high recycled content - At the detailed design stage, the design team will review specifications to target specifying 20% reused or recycled material by value. - Opportunities to source materials locally will be prioritised - The external skin will brick based, which is a natural, durable and reusable material - Opportunities to specify ducting/pipework with a high recycled content will be reviewed at detailed design stage - All timber will be FSC certified - Where possible EPDs of products will be identified, lower carbon options will be selected
+- At the detailed design stage, a comprehensive structural review will be undertaken, which will consider the feasibility of beyond best practise measures for specifying materials sustainability, such as: - Consider opportunities to use cement replacement materials in concrete, with products with up to 50% available in London.
+Amount of recycled binders in concrete should be maximised, subject to structural and cost considerations. - Consider the possibility of strength conformity at 56 days rather than the conventional 28 days.
+This could enable you to increase the amount of cement replacements used. - Consider opportunities for the use of up to 20% recycled aggregate, especially in non-structural concrete - o Reinforcing steel should be specified with a high recycled content (95% or above) - Admixtures can be used to enhance sustainability credentials and reduce the ECO2 of concrete. - Internal framing products, such as steel studs and plasterboard to be specified with a high recycled content - At the detailed design stage, the design team will review specifications to ensure that reused or recycled content of the materials specified is 20% by value of material. - Opportunities to source materials locally will be prioritised - The external skin will brick based, which is a natural, durable and reusable material - Opportunities to specify ducting/pipework with a high recycled content will be reviewed at detailed design stage - All timber will be FSC certified - Where possible EPDs of products will be identified, lower carbon options will be selected